 We are a diverse group of spiritual seekers working for peace and justice within ourselves and in the world.
 All are invited to join us in worship.
 We welcome visitors.
 As of March 27, 2022 we gather for in-person silent worship at The Majestic, 1027 N Forest Street in downtown Bellingham, starting at 10:00 AM, but please arrive early to get settled into the silence.
-N-95 or KN-95 masks are required and are provided if needed.
-We also meet through Zoom in a hybrid manner so as many people as possible can participate (see Zoom NOTICE and How To’s below).
+N-95 or KN-95 masks are available if desired.
+We also meet through Zoom in a hybrid manner so as many people as possible can participate On the first Sunday of each month, we have a separate in-person meeting and a Zoom meeting.
+(See Zoom NOTICE and How To’s below).
 Please see the e-News for more information.
-Childcare provided – due to lower attendance during the COVID 19 pandemic, please contact Children’s Program Committee before bringing young children.
+Children’s program is first and third Sundays during worship.

 There will be regular worship at the Majestic and Zoom worship starting before 10:00 A.M.